mostav02/me_cleaner_wiki/How-does-it-work?.md

  * The PAVP (partition MDMV, module JCOM) has been removed
  * And more...

-Based on the results on Trammel Hudson (again, on the Coreboot ML) I improved me_cleaner by removing also the LZMA-compressed modules in the FTPR partition (more or less half of the modules in the partition).
+Based on the results on Trammel Hudson (again, on the coreboot ML) I improved me_cleaner by removing also the LZMA-compressed modules in the FTPR partition (more or less half of the modules in the partition).
 This also removes the Intel Antitheft module (module TDT), and leaves only 4-5 Huffman-compressed modules.
 According to [Igor's 2014 presentation, slide 17](https://recon.cx/2014/slides/Recon%202014%20Skochinsky.pdf), these modules do the basic ME initialization:
  * ROMP (not always present)
  * BUP - Bringup (hardware initialization/configuration)
  * KERNEL - Scheduler, low-level APIs for other modules